Our content is reader-supported. If you click a link and buy something, we may get a commission at no extra cost to you. Read full disclosure here.

 Now let’s see the fees attached to the Shopify enterprise plan.

-For merchants using the Shopify payments in the United States, there is a 2.15% + $0.30 for each transaction on domestic Visa and MC, including an additional 1% on AMEX and international cards.
+For merchants using the Shopify built-in payment processor (called Shopify payments) in the United States, there is a 2.15% + $0.30 for each transaction on domestic Visa and MC, including an additional 1% on AMEX and international cards.

 These fees are negotiable for users with solid merchant history and impressive sales volume.